matthewgottwald/SentenceSimilarityDetector/README.md

 # Description of APP

 This app allows users to compare personal writing with AI to look for similarities in writing style.
-The user simply uploads there writing.
+The user simply uploads there writing and the application will ask chatGPT to generate an article based on a summary of the users article.
+This is then compared against the users article to search for similiarties in writing.

 # To setup the SentenceSimilarity-Backend